-Pools shall be located at least 5 feet from the rear or side property line and shall not occupy more than 30% of the rear yard area.
+- Pools must be located at least 5’ from the rear or side property line and must not occupy more than 30% of the rear yard area.

 Pools must be enclosed by a fence not less than 4 feet high.
 The use of safety or hard pool covers does not satisfy or eliminate the requirement for a fence.
 The fence must be at least 3 feet from the walls of the pool and all gates must be self-closing and latching.
 A fence permit is required.

 Fence enclosures may be omitted when above ground pools are installed and have a raised deck with an attached railing around the entire perimeter of the pool, or where the side walls of the pool are extended by a fence to 6 feet above grade.
 Get additional fencing requirements.

 - All receptacles within 20’ of pool wall shall be GFCI protected.

 - Receptacles shall not be located less than 6’ from the pool wall.

 - All electrical equipment and power cords serving the pool shall be GFCI protected.